juselius/blockchain-inf-3910/README.md

 4. The Client project is an unmodified SAFE template Client project
 5. The Test project contains a "driver" to start the Broker, N Servers, generate some keys, and stub for interacting with the system.

+## Hints

 If you find yourself in need of mutable variables in many places, remember that using a ``MailboxProcessor`` can be of great help to avoid unnecessary mutable state.
 You can even use Fable.Elmish without Fable on the server side, and handle state updates using the MVU model.
 It's ok to have a few mutable variables, but you should not need many.

-## Grading

-Here are a few pointers to how the exercise will be graded.
+All exercises count the same in the total score.
+To receive an A you need to solve (most) of four exercises.

 The most important thing is providing working code and a functional system.
 You will receive points for everything you get right, so you can pass even if you can't solve everything!

-### Positive
+The following points are generally appreciated:

 * Use of functional constructs: Higher-order functions, currying, partial application, etc.
 * Sensible use of abstractions like functors, applicatives, monoids, computation expressions (monads), etc.